Ege University

-Ege University or Aegean University (Ege Üniversitesi) is a public research university in Bornova, İzmir.
+Ege University (Ege Üniversitesi) is a public research university in Bornova, İzmir.
 It was founded in 1955 with the faculties of Medicine and Agriculture.
 It is the first university to start courses in İzmir (Note: There had been previous efforts by Rahmi Arslan Bey, governor of İzmir during the World War I years, and during the Greek occupation of İzmir, to build a university in İzmir (Ionian University of Smyrna), but the projects, although advanced, had not been brought to full completion and courses had not started.) and the fourth oldest university in Turkey.
+(Note: Founded on the same day with the Karadeniz Technical University.)

 History

 Ege University was one of the largest universities in Turkey, with 19 faculties, 9 junior colleges, and 8 institutes, until part of it was separated to establish Dokuz Eylül University in 1982.
 Following this division, Ege University retained 7 faculties, 3 junior colleges, and approximately 9,000 students.
 Today, the university has grown to include 15 faculties, 6 junior colleges, 10 vocational training schools, 9 institutes, and 36 research centers.

 EÜ Textile Engineering Department buildings, which were built at the Ege University Campus in accordance with the plans from Germany and opened to service in 1972, is composed of management, education and training, laboratories, Training mills and auxiliary workplaces.